-- sector, and the State Government's conviction 2.4.1 To commence shadow trading of the commercial and technical framework of the - clearly be seen to enable and deepen private 2.4.2 To commence full commercial LEM operations (credible, commercially-sound, technically compliant, well-funded, financially viable) by 31st December 2023; - 2.4.3 Establish the Market with a clear focus on ensuring minimal adverse environmental impact and minimal recourse to Lagos State Government subsidies or guarantees. - 2.4.4 A minimum of 30% year-on-year growth in capacity and 75% reliability (average 18 hours of supply daily) 5 years from 2023 with growth in peak energy traded in Lagos State from 1000MW and 12,000MW/h daily in December 2022 to 4,500MW and 81,000MW/h (including a 15% reserve margin) by June 2028. - 2.4.5 A significant reduction in off-grid generator emissions and the fostering of a natural gas market in Lagos through implementing a programme to transit from distillate fuels to natural gas and renewable sources to fuel the off-grid generator fleet located in the State.
+commercial and technical framework of the

+operations (credible, commercially-sound, technically compliant, well-funded, financially viable) by 31st December 2023;

+2.4.3 Establish the Market with a clear focus on ensuring minimal adverse environmental impact and minimal recourse to Lagos State Government subsidies or guarantees.

+2.4.4 A minimum of 30% year-on-year growth in capacity and 75% reliability (average 18 hours of supply daily) 5 years from 2023 with growth in peak energy traded in Lagos State from 1000MW and 12,000MW/h daily in December 2022 to 4,500MW and 81,000MW/h (including a 15% reserve margin) by June 2028.

-- 2.4.6 The adoption of the cleanest. commercially viable modern technologies to deliver electricity to residents of the State using diverse and secure sources of energy. - 2.4.7 The implementation by the Lagos Off- capital providers and input from within the Grid Electrification Agency of a sustainable programme for delivering a minimum of 50MW and 1000MW/h of new capacity and >> 2.7 energy per annum to the unserved and underserved areas of the State; and - a major global centre for innovation in the provision of electricity access to populations in megacities.
+2.4.5 A significant reduction in off-grid generator emissions and the fostering of a natural gas market in Lagos through implementing a programme to transit from distillate fuels to natural gas and renewable sources to fuel the off-grid generator fleet located in the State. factors such as technological innovation and commercial developments in international 2.4.6 The adoption of the cleanest. and domestic electricity markets.
+Other commercially viable modern technologies to key factors to consider are climate change deliver electricity to residents of the State and the constant evolution in environmental using diverse and secure sources of energy. management policy and practice, feedback from consumers, citizen groups, investors and 2.4.7 The implementation by the Lagos Off- capital providers and input from within the Grid Electrification Agency of a sustainable State Government itself.

-Long Term (Post 2028)
+programme for delivering a minimum of 50MW and 1000MW/h of new capacity and " 2.7 energy per annum to the unserved and underserved areas of the State; and

+The MEMR will establish channels of communication with various stakeholders 2.4.8 The development of Lagos State as and groups within and outside the State a major global centre for innovation in the Government and the State, to enable feedback provision of electricity access to populations to be given and discussed.
+This feedback will in megacities. be used to adjust in policy execution as often as is necessary.
+In addition, the Ministry will Long Term (Post 2028) organise Electricity Policy Review workshops no less than once every five years and the outcomes therefrom will be processed and " 2.5 inputted into the Policy to produce subsequent editions of the Policy.